-The majority of our vacancies will ask you to apply by submitting your CV and personal statement.
-The difference between the two is that your CV acts an overview of your work/education history whereas the personal statement allows you to directly link your experience to the role you're applying for.
-If you're looking for some assistance then please read the tips below.
+Most of our vacancies will ask you to apply by submitting a CV and a personal statement.
+The difference between the two is that your CV acts an overview of your work and education history, and the personal statement allows you to directly link previous experience to the role you're applying for.
+If you'd like some help with your personal statement, please read the tips below.

-Before you begin writing your personal statement, we recommend you read both the job description and the person specification attached.
-This outlines the duties and responsibilities required to successfully do the role and highlights the key aspects of the job.
-You can then use these as points to expand on within your personal statement.
+Before you begin writing your personal statement, we recommend you read both the job profile and the person specification attached to the vacancy.
+Together they outline what your duties and responsibilities will be, and highlight key aspects of the role.
+You can use these as points to expand on within your personal statement.

-By providing and referencing relevant examples in your statement, you can demonstrate your experience and capabilities against the person specification and job profile.
-This makes it clearer for the manager during the shortlisting process and also shows you are aware of what the role entails.
+By providing and referencing relevant examples in your statement, you will be matching your experience and capabilities against the person specification and job profile.
+This makes it clearer for the manager during the screening process and also shows you understand what the role entails.

 Structuring your statement

-Think about the structure of your personal statement.
-Life experience counts as well as your employment history.
-You can include community and voluntary work, leisure interest and your home life to provide examples of transferable skills.
+Think about the structure of your personal statement - life experience counts as well as your employment history.
+You can include community and voluntary work, leisure interests and your home life to provide examples of transferable skills.